github/opensource.guide/_articles/sustaining/leadership.md

 following: _articles/troubleshooting.md
 ---

 Your project is growing, people are engaged, and you're committed to keeping this thing going.
-At this stage, you're probably starting to wonder about governance.
+At this stage, you're probably starting to wonder how to formalize your processes.

-Maybe you want to recognize a community member who's made significant contributions to your project.
+Maybe you want to give commit access to a community member who's made significant contributions.
 Maybe you've gotten into a debate with your community and realized you didn't know how to resolve it.

 Got questions about leadership and governance for open source projects?
 We've got answers.